 Human Rights Campaign to Screen Documentary on LGBT People in American South

-June 26, 2014 by Hubert Tate, Press Secretary, Project One America
+Post submitted by Hubert Tate, former HRC Press Secretary, Project One America

 The Human Rights Campaign is proud to present a public screening of deepsouth in collaboration with the launch of HRC’s Project One America.
 The film shines a light on a region in crisis and the often-ignored issues concerning LGBT communities of color in rural America.
 Beneath layers of history, poverty and now soaring HIV infections, three Americans redefine traditional Southern values to create their own solutions to survive.